Thinking beyond borders

 The filing statuses generally available to nonresidents are married filing separately and single.

 Social security tax, established by the Federal Insurance Contributions Act (FICA), is imposed on both the employer and employee.
-FICA is assessed on wages paid for services performed as an employee within the U.S., regardless of the citizenship or residence of either the employee or employer, and regardless of the duration of the work assignment in the U.S. – meaning that a business traveler is subject to FICA beginning on his or her first work-day in the United States.
+FICA is assessed on wages paid for services performed as an employee within the US, regardless of the citizenship or residence of either the employee or employer, and regardless of the duration of the work assignment in the US – meaning that a business traveler is subject to FICA beginning on their first workday in the United States.

 FICA consists of two parts, the old-age, survivors, and disability insurance tax (OASDI) and Medicare tax.

-OASDI at the rate of 6.2 percent is imposed on both the employer and the employee on wages up to USD 127,200 for 2017 and USD 128,400 (the amount is adjusted annually for inflation).
+OASDI at the rate of 6.2 percent is imposed on both the employer and the employee on wages up to USD128,400 for 2018 and USD132,900 for 2019 (the amount is adjusted annually for inflation).
 In addition, Medicare tax at the rate of 1.45 percent is imposed on both the employer and employee on all wages, without a cap.
 In addition, employees must pay an additional Medicare tax at the rate of 0.9 percent on wages in excess of a threshold determined by their filing status.
-The thresholds are USD 250,000 for married taxpayers filing jointly, USD 125,000 for married taxpayers filing separately, and USD 200,000 for single taxpayers and heads of households.
+The thresholds are USD250,000 for married taxpayers filing jointly, USD125,000 for married taxpayers filing separately, and USD200,000 for single taxpayers and heads of households.

-A foreign national employee may be exempt from FICA pursuant to a totalization agreement between the U.S. and the employee’s home country.
-Totalization agreements eliminate dual coverage and contributions for foreign nationals working in the U.S. for limited time periods.
-The U.S. has entered into totalization agreements with the following 26 countries as of December 31, 2016:
+A foreign national employee may be exempt from FICA pursuant to a totalization agreement between the US and the employee’s home country/territory.
+Totalization agreements eliminate dual coverage and contributions for foreign nationals working in the US for limited time periods.
+The US has entered into totalization agreements with the following 30 countries/territories as of 1 March 2019:

 In addition, some non-resident visa holders (specifically, F, J, M, and Q visa holders) may qualify for exemption from FICA.